 Your PCP, specialist, or other health care provider may also suggest that you join any of these programs.

-Our Case Management Department is here to help you understand and control complex health conditions.
-A case manager may be assigned to help you plan for and receive health care services and keep track of what services are needed and what has been provided.
+Our Care Management Department is here to help you understand and control complex health conditions.
+A care manager may be assigned to help you plan for and receive health care services and keep track of what services are needed and what has been provided.

 Special Needs Population